pulumi/docs/content/docs/get-started/gcp/begin.md

 title: Before You Begin | GCP
 h1: Before You Begin
 linktitle: Before You Begin
-meta_desc: This page provides an overview on how to get started with Pulumi when starting an Google Cloud project.
+meta_desc: This page provides an overview on how to get started with Pulumi and Google Cloud.
 weight: 2
 menu:
   getstarted: